FarhanNafis73/FarhanNafis73/README.md

 ### Hi there 👋

+This is Farhan Ahmad Nafis.
+I am a recent graduate completing B.Sc. in Electrical and Electronic Engineering from Brac University, Dhaka, Bangladesh.

+Farhan is a conscientious individual who is willing to go to extraordinary lengths to persistently better himself.
+He thrives while facing obstacles head-on and ensures to uphold the tenacity necessary to achieve positive outcomes.

+Farhan has been an active member of several student-run groups and international organizations.
+Under the guidance of Prof. AKM Abdul Malek Azad, he is Research Assistant (RA) at the Control and Applications Research Centre (CARC), Brac University.
+He was the Editor(2022) and Chairperson(2023) for the IEEE Brac University Student Branch.
+He was project Technical Lead for BracU Starbound Rocketry.

+Farhan's academic and research interests are interdisciplinary.
+He is continuously seeking new possibilities in the field of Deep Learning, Embedded Systems, Internet of Things (IoT), Robotics, Neural Signal and Image Processing, Machine Design, Space-systems control engineering, Finite Element Analysis (FEA), and Computational Fluid Dynamics (CFD).

+You can find my CV, [Here](https://drive.google.com/file/d/1YL5K7N6jN0Gq09W6u-nUzghp0zGDMski/view?usp=sharing)

 <!--
 **FarhanNafis73/FarhanNafis73** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.